ysjsean/fyp-timetable-extraction-app/README.md

 │           ├── ocr_utils.py – Text cleaning and preprocessing for OCR
 │           └── ui_helpers.py – Time/date inputs and ICS export logic
 │
+├── 📄packages.txt
+│ Configuration for deployment to be installed - Have to be in your PATH │
 ├── ▶️ run.bat
 │ One-click launcher for Windows (activates env + runs app) │